 Columbus Rape Defense Lawyer

 In a country where an estimated 90,000 women are raped annually, rape is tackled aggressively by the law.
-Ohio rape charges are among the most serious you can face in the state.
+Ohio rape charges are among the most serious charges you can face.
 If you have been charged with rape, it is in your best interest to consult a lawyer as soon as possible.
 An attorney can help you to get a better idea about the case against you.
 Call Columbus Rape Defense Lawyer Adam Burke now for your free consultation at (614) 280-9122.